stackbit-projects/nibble-6deef/content/about.md

       relativeUrl: true
 layout: page
 ---
-> “Half a byte—that is, 4 bits—is sometimes referred to as a nibble (and is sometimes spelled nybble), but this word doesn't come up in conversation nearly as often as byte.”
->
->
->
->
-> Excerpt From: Charles Petzold.
-“Code: The Hidden Language of Computer Hardware and Software”.

 >Half a byte—that is, 4 bits—is sometimes referred to as a nibble (and is sometimes spelled nybble), but this word doesn't come up in conversation nearly as often as byte. <cite>Excerpt From: Charles Petzold.
 “Code: The Hidden Language of Computer Hardware and Software”</cite>